fuxingloh/vue-horizontal/docs/content/en/index.md

 - Scroll bar or customizable button navigation
 - Snap to the nearest item when scrolling
 - Moves the responsibilities of the CSS to the user
-- Extensible for any use case with a collection or recipes.
+- Extensible for any use case with a collection of recipes.
 ---

 <alert type="info">

-An ultra simple pure vue horizontal layout for modern responsive web with zero dependencies.
+At its core, Vue Horizontal is an ultra simple pure vue horizontal layout for modern responsive web with zero dependencies.
-With over 100 crafted recipes of design choices and control mechanisms ready for your needs.
+This is also an ultra complex code snippet dossier with over 100 SPA/SSR/SSG friendly recipes for your design needs.

 </alert>